 It remained a very great mystery–why there was always one firefly.
 Cynthia and Mia watched the small light flit here, there, here again, but always a shade beyond reach.
 Both young sisters understood that the small insect’s ballet was not arbitrary.
 Windblown, indecisive–but not without purpose.

 The following night the two sisters walked down the cul-de-sac looking for bats.
 But it was getting too dark, almost a new moon.

 After returning home, Mia couldn’t resist her heart’s desire.
 She darted into the kitchen through the screen door.
-A few minutes later she plunged into the darkness clutching an empty glass jar.
+A few minutes later she plunged back into the darkness clutching an empty glass jar.
 She showed it to Cynthia on their swing.
 “I’m going to catch the firefly!”

 “Because I want my own lightning in a bottle!”

 “But a firefly needs to be free.
-If you catch it you’ll kill it.”
+If you trap it you’ll kill it.”